 Here are just a few of the top street artists who currently have work on display in London:

 Stik - One of the most recognisable street artists in the scene.
-His ‘Mother and Child’ piece in Acton, West London can be seen when coming in to land at Heathrow Airport and is said to be the largest piece of uncommissioned art in London to date.
+His ‘Mother and Child’ piece in Acton, West London can be seen when coming in to land at Heathrow Airport and is said to be one of the largest pieces of uncommissioned art in London to date. @stikstudio

 Jonesy - His magnificent works - which sell for thousands of pounds in galleries – sit out of peripheral vision on top of posts around East London, particularly along the canals. @jonesy_street_art

 Ben Wilson - This North London pavement artist's work is probably the hardest to find.
 He turns discarded chewing gum into intricate works of art and has more than 400 pieces on the Millennium Bridge alone.

 Sweet Toof – This London-based artist is well known for a vibrant collection of street art, which feature his trademark teeth surrounded by bright pink gums. @thesweettoof

 Eine - He is the first living British artist in history to have his work hung in the White House after former Prime Minister, David Cameron, gave one of his pieces to President Obama as a state gift. @einesigns